opennikish/node-performance-polygon/README.md

 This is minimalist polygon to lear how to profile Node.js, find memory leaks, high CPU consumption, etc.
 It has no dependencies - only pure Node.js

-It has endpoints the following endpoints:
+It has the following endpoints:

 `server.js`  | endpoint
 --- | ---